Best Medicare Supplement Plans in North Dakota (2026)

 North Dakota residents seeking help with Medicare coverage selection and benefit understanding can access multiple resources at no cost.

 • North Dakota Senior Health Insurance Counseling Program (ND SHIC): Certified volunteers offer personalized counseling to help seniors compare Medicare Supplement plans, Medicare Advantage and Part D coverage options.
-The program assists with enrollment questions, claims issues and provides unbiased guidance on navigating Medicare's complexities.
+The program assists with enrollment questions, claims issues and provides unbiased guidance on understanding Medicare options.
 Visit North Dakota SHIC.

 • North Dakota Department of Insurance: Publishes rate comparisons for Medicare Supplement plans and runs a helpline for insurance questions and complaints.
 The department offers consumer protection services and helps seniors identify and report insurance scams targeting Medicare beneficiaries.
 Visit North Dakota Department of Insurance.